wordpress-premium/.github/profile/README.md

 ## 💾 Download

-Until our website [WordPress Premium](https://www.wordpress-premium.org/), please head directly our [GitLab repository](https://gitlab.com/wordpress-premium/) or on [GitHub](https://github.com/wordpress-premium/) and download your WordPress plugins from there.
+Until our website [wordpress-premium.net](https://www.wordpress-premium.net) is up and fully running, you can download all of our curated plugin repositories from [GitLab](https://gitlab.com/wordpress-premium/) or from [GitHub](https://github.com/wordpress-premium/) to use for your website **for free**!
+Use it while it lasts.

 ---